What a Ride!

 A tip of the Stetson to La Fiesta de los Vaqueros®, the Tucson Rodeo & Parade, kicking it since 1925.

-Extend your rodeo visit with a road trip in Tucson's Southside District.
+After the rodeo dust settles, why not extend your visit with a road trip to nearby sights and attractions?
+Explore Tucson's Southside District.

-Video: A fun day out with family and friends is the top reason folks attend.
+Video: A fun day out with family and friends is the top reason folks attend Tucson Rodeo events.

 Featured Western Rooms & Attractions